rate-nl/ISO/readme.md

 - **Asset Owners:** Maintain classification records and ensure security controls are applied.
 - **Employees:** Follow policies, and report security issues.

+## 9. Physical Security Monitoring (Annex A.7.4)

+Rate’s office is located in the Groothandelsgebouw (GHG), a multi-tenant building in Rotterdam.
+GHG is responsible for the physical security infrastructure and monitoring.

+- **Access Control:** Entry to the building and Rate's office requires keycard access managed by GHG.
+- **Monitoring:** Common areas such as entrances, elevators, and corridors are monitored via CCTV by GHG’s security team.
+- **Alarms and Physical Protections:** GHG ensures regular testing and maintenance of alarm systems and physical access controls.
+- **Office-Level Controls:** Rate’s office is locked after hours; NAS and development servers are stored in locked rooms.
+- **Responsibility:** While Rate does not manage surveillance systems directly, physical security is contractually handled via the lease with GHG.

 ## Secure Development & Change Management